BenjaminFrenkel/CS-4395-Portfolio/README.md

 ## Assignment 10 - Chatbot
-You can see the code [here](Assignment%2010%20-%20Chatbot/CS4395_Chatbot/PokerChatbot.py)
+You can see the code [here](Assignment%2010%20-%20Chatbot/PokerChatbot.py)

 ## Assignment 11 - Text Classification 2
 You can see the code [here](Assignment%2011%20-%20Text%20Classification%202/Text%20Classification%202.ipynb)

+## Summary:
+Through taking this class I've learned multiple skills in NLP.